jroark/slack-currenttrack/README.md

 # slack-currenttrack

-Keep your Slack status in sync with whatever Apple Music is currently playing on your Mac.
+Keep your Slack status in sync with whatever Apple Music or Spotify is currently playing on your Mac.

-The script polls Apple Music with AppleScript, builds a status text (for example `Daft Punk — Digital Love`), and pushes it to Slack through `users.profile.set`.
+The script polls Apple Music or Spotify with AppleScript, builds a status text (for example `Daft Punk — Digital Love`), and pushes it to Slack through `users.profile.set`.
 When playback stops it optionally clears the status.

 ## Requirements

-- macOS with the built-in Apple Music app
+- macOS with Apple Music or Spotify
 - Node.js 16+ (ships with the script)
 - A Slack app installed to your workspace with the `users.profile:write` scope and a user token (starts with `xoxp-…`)